dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 | Consistency over time using scatterplots           	| Supported                               	| Not supported   	|
 | Automatic generation of annual data quality report 	| Supported                               	| Not supported   	|

-A dedicated [user manual](https://docs.dhis2.org/en/use/optional-apps/who-data-quality-tool/installation-and-configuration.html#how-to-configure-the-dhis2-based-who-data-quality-tool) is available for the WHO Data Quality Tool, and its functionality is therefore not discussed in this guide.
+A dedicated [user manual](https://docs.dhis2.org/en/use/optional-apps/who-data-quality-tool/installation-and-configuration.html#how-to-configure-the-dhis2-based-who-data-quality-tool) along with a [training package](https://www.who.int/publications/i/item/9789240036475) is available for the WHO Data Quality Tool, and its functionality is therefore not discussed in this guide.